 - Objective 3.1.
 Develop standards for transitional elements to ensure positive relationships between residential and non-residential development. - Objective 3.2.
-Review zoning and subdivision ordinances, as well as engineering standards to ensure that the recommendations of this Plan are incorporated, especially in terms of allowing flexible and innovative design solutions. - Objective 3.3.
-Ensure that all neighborhoods have convenient access to parks, open space, trails, and retail areas which will maintain values and attract reinvestment. - Objective 3.4.
+Review zoning and subdivision ordinances, as well as engineering standards, to ensure that the recommendations of this Plan are incorporated. - Objective 3.3.
+Ensure that all neighborhoods have convenient access to parks, open space, and trails, which will maintain values and attract reinvestment. - Objective 3.4.
 Ensure that non-residential development has characteristics that enhance and contribute to the livability of Heath. - Objective 3.5.
-Develop city wide Master Parks Plan. - Objective 3.6.
+Develop a city-wide Master Parks Plan. - Objective 3.6.
 Identify ways in which park and open space areas can be integrated with existing and future development. - Objective 3.7.
-Require pedestrian access throughout newly developed areas and to adjacent development, wherever possible.
-When new development occurs and is not adjacent to existing development, provide for temporary (or interim) pedestrian access until such time as the adjoining undeveloped areas are developed with permanent pedestrian access.
+Require pedestrian access throughout newly developed areas.